Runaway Traveller

 SO, can you bring alcohol into Qatar?

-Our experience bringing alcohol into Qatar
+Our experience trying to bring alcohol into Qatar

 It seemed pretty low risk, and good for the plot.